 Tax deduction for charitable gifts

+If you are employed at Fortune 500, it is imperative to consider exchange rates as an opportunity to capitalize and better plan your finances.
 In late September 2022, the U.S. dollar hit a 20-year high in an index that measures its value against six major currencies: the euro, the Japanese yen, the British pound, the Canadian dollar, the Swedish krona, and the Swiss franc.
 At the same time, a broader inflation-adjusted index that captures a basket of 26 foreign currencies reached its highest level since 1985.
 Both indexes eased slightly but remained near their highs in October.1–2

 Intuitively, it might seem that a strong dollar is good for the U.S. economy, but the effects are mixed in the context of other domestic and global pressures.